Estebandba/Surveys/README.md

 This app is an assessment part of the selection process for the developers' selection by Focaldata.

-Simple app that displays multiple surveys queried from Focaldata's API and present them on interactive charts.
+Simple app that displays multiple surveys queried from Focaldata's API and presenting them on interactive charts.

 - libraries/frameworks: